salmanmaq/salmanmaq.github.io/README.md

 ## Hello World

-I am a 2nd year graduate student of Robotics and Intelligent Machines Engineering (RIME) at School of Mechanical and Manufacturing Engineering (SMME) at National University of Science and Technology (NUST), Pakistan.
+I am Salman Maqbool, a 2nd year graduate student of Robotics and Intelligent Machines Engineering (RIME) at School of Mechanical and Manufacturing Engineering (SMME) at National University of Science and Technology (NUST), Pakistan.
+Long names, I know!
 Previously, I completed my mechanical engineering from the same institute, but my interests have since then moved on to Computer Science.

 My research interests are Computer Vision, Machine Learning, and Deep Learning.

 ## Affiliations

+I am currently working on my thesis about semantic segmentation of medical images under supervision of Dr. Hasan Sajid at SMME, NUST.
+Additionally, I have worked on a couple of other projects with my supervisor.
-In addition to my graduate studies, I am a researcher at TUKL-NUST Research Development Centre at NUST School where I am working on fish detection and classification from underwater video feeds.
+In addition to my thesis, I am a researcher at TUKL-NUST Research Development Centre at NUST School of Electrical Engineering and Computer Science (SEECS) where I am working on fish detection and classification from underwater video feeds.

 ## Projects